ebd622/marvell-graphql/README.md

 # Graphql and marvel

-This is a simple example of usage Graphql
+This is a simple example of usage Graphql with [marvel API](https://developer.marvel.com/)

 ## Installation